Step Up to Quality Rating Specialist

 In her free time, Ann enjoys spending quality time with her husband and cat.
 She received her Bachelor of Arts in English from the University of Nebraska-Lincoln.

 Lauri has been working in early childhood education for three decades, joining the Nebraska Department of Education, Office of Early Childhood in 2014.
 She is a Nebraska native and received her education degree from the University of Nebraska at Kearney.

 Lauri has served in a wide range of early childhood roles, from teacher to assistant director to director to regional director and regional manager.
 She’s worked in public schools, nonprofits, federal government programs and corporate child development centers.

 Lauri has a passion for creating and fostering environments where children and families, and those caring for children and families, can develop to their full potential.
-Her favorite role is that of “Nana” to her three young granddaughters.
+Her favorite role is that of “Nana” to her four young granddaughters.

 As director of Step Up to Quality, Lauri is excited about the new awareness being brought to the important work of teachers, administrators and family child care providers across the state, who are preparing our next generation of children for school and life.

 School Readiness Tax Credits for the Early Childhood Workforce and Step Up to Quality Program Participants

 In 2016, the Nebraska Legislature passed LB 889 which created two new tax credits.
 One credit is for Nebraska’s early childhood professional workforce, and the second tax credit is for the quality early childhood programs that participate in Nebraska’s Step Up to Quality Program.
 These tax credits were enacted with the intent to support investment in quality early child care and education and increase access to quality early child care and education across the state of Nebraska.
 More information regarding the program tax credit can be found on the Nebraska Department of Revenue website after July 1, 2017.